University of FloridaSolutions for Your Life

 How can I get enough fluoride?

 Check with your local water company for the amount of fluoride in your drinking water.
-Many home water filtration systems remove fluoride from tap water.
-Check with the manufacturer if you have a water filter.
-Also, most brands of bottled water do not contain added fluoride.
+If you have a home water filtration system, be sure to check with the manufacturer because many systems may remove fluoride from tap water.
+Also, if you frequently drink bottled water, be aware that most brands do not contain added fluoride.

-Most foods contain little fluoride.
-Foods usually contribute only 0.3 to 0.6 milligrams of fluoride each day.
-Fish that are eaten with bones, like canned sardines and canned salmon, are higher in fluoride than most other foods.
+Most foods contain little fluoride (U.S. Department of Agriculture and U.S. Agricultural Research Service n.d.).
+Foods usually contribute only 0.3–0.6 milligrams of fluoride each day.
+Fish eaten with the bones, such as canned sardines or canned salmon, are higher in fluoride than most other foods.
 A three-ounce serving of canned sardines has about 0.3 milligrams of fluoride.
-An eight-ounce glass of brewed tea may contain 0.2 to 1.4 milligrams of fluoride, depending on the source of water used.
+An eight-ounce glass of brewed tea may contain 0.2–1.4 milligrams of fluoride, depending on the source of water used.

 How much is too much?

-Children who get too much fluoride before their teeth erupt will have teeth that look stained or “mottled.”
-This is cosmetic and has no effect on the health of the teeth.
+Children who get too much fluoride will have teeth that look stained or “mottled.”
+This is cosmetic and does not affect the health of the teeth.
 Children should be taught to brush properly and to never swallow toothpaste, mouthwash, or fluoride rinses.

-Very high intakes of fluoride for periods greater than ten years can cause pain and stiffness in joints.
+Very high intakes of fluoride for periods greater than 10 years can cause pain and stiffness in joints.
 It also causes abnormal hardening of the bones that can result in fractures.
-The upper limit for fluoride for children older than eight years and adults is 10 mg/day.
+The upper limit for fluoride for children older than eight years and adults is 10 mg/day (Institutes of Medicine 1997).

 Where can I get more information?